Prahlad-K/Sudoku_Solver/README.md

 #### Solving the sudoku
 A straightforward backtracking based algorithm is implemented that can solve any solvable sudoku.

-## Progress So Far
-The accuracy of sudoku formation is only at 92.6 %.
-To solve a sudoku, we would require a 100 % accurate sudoku formation!

 ## Executing this application
 #### Requirements: